openshift/enhancements/enhancements/microshift/disabling-storage-components.md

       be aware of or want.
   - `.storage.optionalCsiComponents:` **Array**.
 Empty array defaults to deploying additional CSI components.
-    - Expected values are: ['csi-snapshot-controller', 'csi-snapshot-webhook'] OR 'none'. 'none' is mutually exclusive with all other values.
+    - Expected values are: ['csi-snapshot-controller', 'csi-snapshot-webhook'] OR ['none']. 'none' is mutually exclusive with all other values.
     - Even though it's the most common csi components, the csi-driver should not be part of this list because it is required, and usually deployed, by the storage provider.